projekt-opal/hackathon/formats.md

 ## RDF (Resource Description Framework)

 We focus on graphs consisting of RDF data.
 The main concepts are described at [RDF 1.1 Primer](https://www.w3.org/TR/rdf11-primer/).
+There are some [openHPI online lectures](https://open.hpi.de/courses?q=Harald%20Sack) about the Semantic Web; find them by searching for *Harald Sack*.

 ![RDF example](https://www.w3.org/TR/rdf11-primer/example-graph-iris.jpg)